Attractions In And Around Shepherdstown, WV

 Blue Moon Cafe, Mecklenburg Inn and other music spots around town

 The Blue Moon Cafe has live music most days on the weekends, ranging from rock to bluegrass to blues.
-Visit the website for schedule info.
+Open Mic night is on Wednesdays from 9 – 11 pm.
+Visit the website for more information.

 Enjoy popcorn with real butter and your choice of wine, beer or soda with your movie or live entertainment just two blocks from the Thomas Shepherd Inn, at the Opera House.
 They offer live entertainment, both locally and nationally known, weekly.
-Movies on occasion.
+Movies every Monday.
 Visit their website for schedule info.

 Shepherdstown Film Society